mircealungu/mircea/learning-with-zeeguu-notebook.md

+**Jun 20**

+Started reading an [article about whether English borrowed words from Danish](https://www.zeeguu.org/read/article?id=2506904).
+It was quite long and I didn't finish it.
+Then did some exercises, but the words of yesterday didn't show up.
+There was only one word left, that I could solve because it was a triple-choice and I remembered the word I didn't get yesterday...
+So I solved it.

+I also had  to translate again in the text `isaer` = especially IIRC.
+I know I'm in the learning process with this word.

+Later I went to the exercises tab again and started getting new exercises.
+I guess based on today's reading.
+But it wasn't clear.

 **Jun 18**

-read an [article](https://videnskab.dk/krop-sundhed/forskere-har-mistanke-om-at-autisme-og-adhd-kan-kobles-til-forstyrrelser-i-tarmbakterierne/) about a big study that seems to find a correlation between autism and ADHD.
+Read an [article](https://videnskab.dk/krop-sundhed/forskere-har-mistanke-om-at-autisme-og-adhd-kan-kobles-til-forstyrrelser-i-tarmbakterierne/) about a big study that seems to find a correlation between autism and ADHD.

 spent 14min in total. (zeeguu estimation: 5min) translated quite a few words: